I Can’t Stand The Rain

 ‘I Can’t Stand The Rain’ is a single from Ann Peebles, the queen of Memphis soul label Hi Records.

 Since the original release, many artists have covered the song including Tina Turner.

 The chords and chord progression are heavily influenced by the standard blues progression.
 On a first listen, it might seem as if it just that, a simple twelve bar blues progression.

 However, at closer inspection, you’ll find that the chords are actually a lot more adventurous than your average twelve bar blues.

 As the verse start a standard A to A6 part is used and then repeated over the D, like this:

 | A6 | A6 | D6 | A6 |

-The chorus get much more adventurous starting on a bVIIx (G) before we go back to A, up to a C (bIIIx) before we resolve with a II – V. Looks like this:
+The chorus is much more adventurous starting on a bVIIx (G) before we go back to A, then a C (bIIIx) before we resolve with a II – V.